mosip/pre-registration/design/pre-registration/pre-registration-data-sync-service.md

 2. Registration client would call the service

-3. the result would be fetched from DB and zipped information delivered.
+3. The result would be fetched from DB and zipped information delivered.

-4. security architecture would depict the security scenarios other than HTTPS.
+4. Security architecture would depict the security scenarios other than HTTPS.

-5. multiple clients and pre registration is source of data.
+5. Multiple clients and pre registration is source of data.

-6. registration client should be on-line to get the data.
+6. Registration client should be on-line to get the data.

-7. NO intermediate server to support mobility of registration client.
+7. No intermediate server to support mobility of registration client.

 8. HTTPS provides end point security.